wwwalkerrun/nativescript-ngx-magic/README.md

 </StackLayout>
 ```

-Then if your component has `styleUrls` defined, you can create a `.tns.css` file, for example:
+Then if your component has `styleUrls` defined, create a `.tns.css` file, for example:

 * `app.component.tns.css`: